 You may submit the Forms and the accompanying SITCs or CDP Account Statement/ ADS to Boardroom Corporate & Advisory Services Pte.
 Ltd. at any time.

 The Trustee of Keppel REIT will collate the claims for tax refund submitted by Unitholders and the Depository Agents, and upon receipt of the complete set of documents, make a claim for tax refund to the IRAS on a half-yearly basis (in June and December).
+For example, all Forms received during the period ending 31 December 2018 are expected to be submitted to the IRAS in January/ February 2019.
 Please use a separate form for each income distribution period.

 However, the Trustee reserves the right to end the half yearly tax refund process if it is deemed to be no longer necessary (e.g. change in legislation) with advance notice.